rodrigoferreira2/repo-remoto/README.md

-# Repositório Remoto
+# Repositório Remoto Depois do Clone
-Descrição Inserida no repositório antes do clone.
+Descrição Inserida no repositório depois do clone.